 Family Connects is an evidence-based universal nurse home visiting program for families with newborns.
 The program provides between one and three home visits beginning at about three weeks of age, regardless of income or demographic risk.
 Smart Start is a network of 75 early childhood partnerships that bring together all the people involved in a young child’s life — families, teachers, doctors, caregivers, social workers, and many others — to ensure every child has all they need for healthy growth and development.

-“I’m excited about this partnership,” says Jeff Quinn, FCI’s national director of programs.
-“Working with NCPC and their Smart Start local partnerships gives Family Connects the ability to reach not just more families, but specifically families in rural areas of North Carolina, and that’s an important gap to fill.”
+“Working with NCPC and their Smart Start local partnerships gives Family Connects the ability to reach not just more families, but specifically families in rural areas of North Carolina, and that’s an important gap to fill,” Quinn said in a statement.

 Participating families will receive a visit from a registered nurse who addresses newborn and postpartum health concerns, responds to immediate needs for support and guidance such as breastfeeding and home safety, links families to community services, and helps new parents learn to better connect with their infants.
 These pilots are particularly timely because they will test virtual delivery methods that have been so important during the COVID-19 pandemic as potential solutions for increasing access overall.